🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Use a Closet Drawer System

 If you prefer drawers over shelves, modular closet drawer systems keep everything neatly contained.
-You can stack them vertically to mimic a built-in dresser.
+You can stack them vertically to mimic a built-in dresser, which is a clever way to borrow a homey feel for the road.
+The same logic shows up in these tiny RV furniture ideas built around multipurpose pieces.

 Layout Suggestions